Doctorbal/zabbix-postgres-partitioning/README.md

 In my case I was facing a task to optimize DB as well as considering that some of the new features of Zabbix 4.2 are too tempting to stay with 3.4.
 So I was facing the task to move to new DB server, preferably to migrate to the new DB machine, as well as start new Zabbix server.
 Here is a short HOWTO on the SQL side how I did it.

 Prepare the new Zabbix server, new virtual machine with new IP address (luckily I do have 2 IPs, one for live monitoring and other for the test Zabbix environment).
-Prepare the new SQL server, yet again new vitual machine (in my case PostgreSQL 11).
+Prepare the new SQL server, yet again new virtual machine (in my case PostgreSQL 11).
 Install the pg_partman (#postgresql-partition-manager-extension) extension as described above.

 For the Zabbix data migration just create the user and database as needed.